IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 ## Meetings and collaborations
 VUB specific meetings:
 - [Weekly VUB H+c & friends meeting](https://indico.iihe.ac.be/category/1/search?q=H%2Bc) on Mondays at 13:00.
 Topics discussed here are H+jet analysis efforts; top quark pair associated charm quark pair production (tt+cc); and heavy jet flavor identification developments.
 - [Biweekly meetings with the groups of Athens and Brown University](https://indico.cern.ch/category/7320/search?q=H%2Bc+with+H-%3EZZ) on Tuesday at 14:00.
-These groups are also involved in H+c with H->ZZ (and related work), and these collaborations are relevant towards CMS publications.
+These groups are also involved in H+c with H->ZZ (and related work), and these collaborations are relevant towards CMS publication.

 Useful CMS meetings to attend (semi-)regularly:
 - [CMS HIG PAG meetings](https://indico.cern.ch/category/26/).
 The general HIG PAG meeting can be useful, typically on Tuesdays at 14:00 (biweekly, sometimes also off-week), and especially the HZZ (= H decaying to ZZ) subgroup meeting, typically on Friday at 14:00 (weekly or biweekly).